-- Go to the Members List box (left-hand pane). - Click on the Add Member icon (Hash symbol). - Type the <member name> in the textbox that appears and; - Press the Enter key.
+- In the Create New Dimension dialog that appears, enter the <name of the dimension>, i.e., Version. - Click Save.
+The Dimension Editing Window corresponding to Version Dimension appears. - Go to the Members Tab and add the Members: - In the Members List box (left-hand pane), click on the Add Member icon (Hash symbol). - Type the <member name> in the textbox that appears and; - o Press the Enter key.